“What I Want to Say to My Mom, Who ‘Drugged’ Me”

 Thank you for understanding that while all children can be fidgety or impulsive or get distracted, I struggled way more than the other kids my age.

-Because of you, I got the treatment I needed, I did better in school, I felt more confident and was able to reach my potential.
+Because of your decision to medicate me, I got the treatment I needed, I did better in school, I felt more confident and was able to reach my potential.
 Because of you, I never had to self-medicate like many with ADHD who I know.

-I never sank into depression.
+I never sank into deep sadness.
 I never gave up on myself.
 I never felt misunderstood.
 You understood.
 You believed me.
 And when you did, when you took me to a doctor who could explain to me what was happening in my brain, you took away so much shame.